willemvanoort/ContainerCommander/README.md

 > bower install --allow-root && grunt build

-Lets start Shipyard.
+Lets start Container Commander.

 > grunt start

 For the rest of the configuration, please follow the assisted setup by visiting http://localhost in your browser.
-Replace localhost if Shipyard is running remotely.
+Replace localhost if Container Commander is running remotely.

 ## Commands